 What happens if something goes wrong?

+We prize reliability almost as highly as writing ability!
 It is very important that you immediately contact us - and, if it is out of office hours, the venue, if you are ever unable to make a show due to last-minute unforeseen circumstances.
-Please leave us a message - whatever time it is - on 01865 241133, and/or email us to let us know what’s happened.
+Please leave us a message - whatever time it is - on 01865 241133, and email us to let us know what’s happened.
+Please do also let us know in advance if you need to delay submitting your review - we will be understanding if there is a good reason and always prefer transparency!

 Can I see some past reviews?